tasmim-tahsin/IceCreamShopManagementSystem-DB/README.md

 ### Additional Information

-- The project is a CRUD application
+- The project is not a CRUD application
 - The project is responsive and mobile-friendly
-- The project has a complete login system with different user roles
-- The project can be easily integrated with other systems
+- The project can be easily implemented with other systems

 ### Contribution